fabionolasco/front-end-architecture/README.md

 - Synchronize technologies, standards, and efforts across multiple teams in the organization

-- Provide training and coaching for developers
+- Provide training for developers on new technologies

 - Organize the workflow as to maximize productivity (shield developers from unwanted / unecessary meetings, recommend purchase of adequate tools, etc)

 - Work with managers to find ways to promote retention of developers (employee retention programs)

+- Find ways to improve development experience

-- Help to facilitate and otimize deployment processes
+- Help to facilitate deployment processes

+- Help reduce pro-active over-engineering

+- Help apply efforts on more strategic points

-- Help non-technical stakeholders to learn all of their technical options, including new technologies
+- Help non-technical stakeholders to learn all of their technical options, including new technologies and their pros and cons

 - Help identify and translate business needs and expectations into technical directives, making sure that the technical aspects will continuously support and favor them

-- Scaffold new complex applications, setting developers in the right direction
+- Scaffold new complex applications (system design), setting developers in the right direction

-- Coordinate think tanks and brain trusts
+- Coordinate think tanks and brain trusts on front-end matters

+- Help bring balance to battles between UX vs. Developers, so that UX teams are neither always pushed back nor always imposing

 ---